waiz3ple/dog-adoption/README.md

 # 🐶 Find Your Soulmate

 Hey there!
 This is my take on a dog adoption app for Fetch.
 It’s a clean, React-powered tool to help you find your dream pup.
 Search by breed, age, or zip code, save your favorites, and let the app pick a match just for you.
-It’s got a slick design, dark mode toggle, and map pop-ups—everything you need to adopt with ease.
+It’s got a slick design, dark mode toggle, and map pop-ups everything you need to adopt with ease.

 Check it out live on [Live Demo](https://waiz3ple.github.io/dog-adoption)